Kraven the Hunter: The Unbeatable Squirrel Girl

 Kraven, still claiming to be cursed, next battles Squirrel Girl at Empire State University, having earned her ire by lashing out at the local squirrels, including Tippy-Toe.
 Kraven departs when Squirrel Girl informs him of the existence of sea monsters like Giganto, playing on Kraven's obsessions by challenging him to hunt worthier prey.
-He later returns to abduct Howard the Duck, but is trapped with Howard and Squirrel Girl in a manhunt as the hunted.
-After surviving, he vows to only "hunt the hunters".
+Squirrel Girl has helped Kraven reform, teaming up with him to fight other villains, even establishing a friendship with him.
+She helps Kraven realize that Spider-Man is not even close to being the most dangerous prey in the Marvel Universe.